ThuriyaThwin/CP_SAT/README.md

         Default value : 0.0

 * -bjmforgetfulness : [double] the % of backjump level forgetfulness of clauses.
-Very similar to -forgetbackjump, however, with pourcentage.
+Very similar to -forgetbackjump, however, with percentage.

         Default value : 0.0 (i.e. no check is performed)